Eyescale/Consensus/Release/Version-1.0/README.txt

 	3. The expression term 'expression : expression' represents the instances which verify both expression terms.

-	4. The expression term ~expression represents all instances which do not verify expression.
+	4. The expression term ~expression represents the instances which do not verify expression.

 E. Example: Turing Machine

-	The directory ./Examples/TuringMachine of this site features a Turing Machine[1] implementation based on Consensus B% (B-mod, for Behavioral Modeling) programming language, thereby demonstrating the Turing completeness of the language.
+	The directory ./Examples/TuringMachine of this site features a Turing Machine[1] implementation based on the above-described Consensus B% (B-mod, for Behavioral Modeling) programming language, thereby demonstrating the Turing completeness of the language.

-	More examples can be found e.g. in the ./Release/Version1.0/Test directory of this site, namely the CN.suite and CN.regression programs, the first of which provides a good starting point for learning the language.
+	More examples can be found e.g. in the ./Release/Version-1.0/Test directory of this site, namely the CN.suite and CN.regression programs, the first of which provides a good starting point for learning the language.